cs1302uga/cs1302-tutorials/unix/README.rst

 is different because the commands are executing on different machines.

 Most, if not all, of the basic commands that we present in the tutorial should work within a local terminal.
-When they do not, you should consult the documentation for your combination of terminal emulator and operating system.
+When they do not, you should seek out and consult the documentation for your combination of terminal emulator and operating system.

 Remote Terminal
 ---------------